ruurdk/redis-kind/README.md

 Basics:

 - A configurable number (default = 2) k8s clusters in Kind
-- Deploy [Redis Enterprise (operator)](https://redis.io/docs/latest/operate/kubernetes/architecture/operator/) in all clusters, including the admission controller (Optional).
+- Deploy [Redis Enterprise (operator)](https://redis.io/docs/latest/operate/kubernetes/architecture/operator/) in all clusters.
+- Create Redis clusters in all k8s clusters.

+Optional:
+- Deploy the Redis Enterprise admission controller.
-- Optional: a loadbalancer ([metallb](https://metallb.universe.tf/)) to let the clusters talk to each other through a "public" endpoint (in the Docker kind network).
+- a loadbalancer ([metallb](https://metallb.universe.tf/)) to let the clusters talk to each other through a "public" endpoint (in the Docker kind network).
-- Optional: an ingress controller ([ingress-nginx](https://github.com/kubernetes/ingress-nginx) / [haproxy-ingress](https://github.com/jcmoraisjr/haproxy-ingress)) to facilitate Redis Operator created Ingress resources.
+- an ingress controller ([ingress-nginx](https://github.com/kubernetes/ingress-nginx) / [haproxy-ingress](https://github.com/jcmoraisjr/haproxy-ingress)) to facilitate Redis Operator created Ingress resources.
-- Optional: patch k8s DNS (coredns) to resolve the (remote) cluster api and database.
+- patch k8s DNS (coredns) to resolve the (remote) cluster api and database.
-- Optional: monitoring through Prometheus + Grafana and [preconfigured Redis dashboards](https://github.com/redis-field-engineering/redis-enterprise-observability/tree/main/grafana).
+- monitoring through Prometheus + Grafana and [preconfigured Redis dashboards](https://github.com/redis-field-engineering/redis-enterprise-observability/tree/main/grafana).

-In addition, when Active/Active is enabled, it further deploys:
+With Active/Active:
-- A/A artifacts (Remote cluster CRDs - the 'RERC')
+- A/A artifacts (Remote cluster CRDs - the 'RERC').
-- A CRDB (A/A database)
+- A CRDB (A/A database including secrets).

 ## Good to know